u-boot/u-boot/tools/binman/binman.rst

 At present binman is invoked from a rule in the main Makefile.
 You should be able to enable CONFIG_BINMAN to enable this rule.

-The output file is typically named image.bin and is located in the output directory.
+The output file is typically named image.bin and is in the output directory.
 If input files are needed to you add these to INPUTS-y either in the main Makefile or in a config.mk file in your arch subdirectory.

-Once binman is executed it will pick up its instructions from a device-tree file, typically <soc>-u-boot.dtsi, where <soc> is your CONFIG_SYS_SOC value.
+Once binman is executed it will pick up its instructions from a devicetree file, typically <soc>-u-boot.dtsi, where <soc> is your CONFIG_SYS_SOC value.
 You can use other, more specific CONFIG options - see 'Automatic .dtsi inclusion' below.